 We would suggest you wait until after you have completed the course and got some experience before buying any equipment – the bow should be matched to your capabilities to enable you to get the most out of it and avoid risk of injuries.

-NO!
-The lower limit is normally determined by the maturity of a child both physical (pulling back the string) and mental (ability to listen and take on instructions).
-From experience this tends to be from about 8 years old.
+The minimum age is 8, but above this age, practically, the lower limit is normally determined by the maturity of a child both physical (pulling back the string) and mental (ability to listen and take on instructions).
 Upper limit is based on how young you think you are!

 Is archery an inclusive sport?